GLozares/millipad/firmware/millipad/keymaps/default/readme.md

-# The default keymap for MilliPad
+# The default keymap for millipad